soumen321/ansible-iac/README.md

 Ansible written in Python, the project benefits from the experience and intelligence of its thousands of contributors.

-#Ansible follow Master - Slave Architecture, in ansible term it is
+# Ansible use Master - Slave Architecture, in ansible term it is

 Control Node(Master) - The m/c that to install ansible softwate called as control node.